Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Introduction

-In this paper, we present a novel self-healing proxy for the web, called \tool.
-It consists of five self-healing strategies, that are specifically designed for Javascript errors.
-Those strategies are based rewriting, defined as automated modification of the code: automated addition or modification of HTML elements and automated transformation of Javascript abstract syntax trees.
+In this paper, we present two novel self-healing tools: a proxy for the web called \tool, and a browser extension called \extension.
+The two tools contain five self-healing strategies that are specifically designed for Javascript errors.
+Those strategies are based on rewriting, defined as an automated modification of the code. \tool and \extension automatically modify the Document Object Model (DOM) of HTML pages or automatically transforms Javascript abstract syntax trees (AST).

 Our approach does not make any assumption on the architecture or libraries of web applications.
-First, proxy servers are used in most web architectures.
+First, proxy servers are used in most web architectures, and browser extensions are commonly used to change the browser behavior, for example, to block ads.
 Second, our approach does not require a single change to existing web pages and applications.
-As such, \tool is highly applicable and could be embedded in a service like Amazon/CloudFlare\footnote{https://cloudflare.com}.
+As such, it is highly applicable.

 We evaluate our approach as follows.
 First, we set up a crawler to randomly browse the Internet, for each browsed page, it logs the Javascript errors, if any, occurring during the loading of the page content.
-Second, we observe how \tool heals those errors by collecting and comparing traces.
-Over 8 full days, our crawler has visited 96174 web pages, and identified 4282 web pages with errors.
+Second, we observe how \tool and \extension heal those errors by collecting and comparing traces.
+Over eight full days, our crawler has visited 96174 web pages and identified 4282 web pages with errors.
 We observed that 3727 errors were either transient (due to asynchronicity \cite{ocariza2011Javascript}) or fixed by the developer after crawling.
-Eventually, we evaluated \tool on \nbReproducedBug web pages with errors, representing an unbiased sample of real field errors. \tool is able to make all errors disappear in 176/555 of the cases, that is 31.76\%.
+Eventually, we evaluated \tool and \extension on \nbReproducedBug web pages with errors, representing a random sample of real field errors. \tool is able to make all errors disappear in 176/\nbReproducedBug of the cases, that is 31.76\%. \extension is able to make all errors disappear in 87/\nbReproducedBug of the cases, that is 15.67\%.
 In the best cases, the self-healing provides the user with new features or new content.
-We provide detailed qualitative and quantitative analysis on the main categories of self-healing outcome.
-To sum up, \tool is a novel fully-automated self-healing approach that is specific to the web, evaluated on \nbReproducedBug real Javascript errors, and based on original self-healing rewriting strategies for HTML and Javascript.
+We provide a detailed qualitative and quantitative analysis of the main categories of self-healing outcome. { To sum up, \tool and \extension are novel fully automated self-healing techniques that are designed for the web, evaluated on \nbReproducedBug real Javascript errors, and based on original self-healing rewriting strategies for HTML and Javascript.}